shocklee/GettingAndCleaningDataProject/README.md

 ## Processing Steps

 The order of operations from the class instructions were a bit different that the steps that I performed.
-These steps (broadly) were
+These steps are listed below and I have gone back into the comments within the code and made sure that the step numbers match.

 1. Download the zip data from the specified web site and write it locally.
 2. Unzip the files and store them locally.